lunarc/cpp_course/docs/source/eigen.rst

         4, 5, 6,
         7, 8, 9;

-Please not tha you only use the **<<** operator once followed by a comma separated list of values.
+Please note that you only use the **<<** operator once followed by a comma separated list of values to be assigned.
 The values are inserted row by row.
 If you want to insert a column vector you can use the **.col()** method.
 For example, to insert a column vector you can use the following code:

 .. code:: cpp